ELRabito/Exile-Anti-Floating-bug-script-aka-stair-bug/README.md

 ####>>>> Installation

-Add the code from the initplayerlocal.sqf to the end of your initplayerlocal.sqf of your mission-file.
+Add the code from the initplayerlocal.sqf file to the end of your initplayerlocal.sqf of your mission-file.